 If you have a special interest in an emerging market, let your instructor know about this via email in the first week of the course.
 They will take your interest into consideration when forming the Emerging Market Teams (“EMTs”).
 You will be notified by the beginning of the second week which emerging market you have been assigned to, and which of your peers will be on your EMT.

 The intent of the OER learning experience you create will be to discover and refine opportunities within your emerging market specific to learning and teaching, with a special emphasis on the venture landscape, both existing and prospective.
-You will submit your final OER through the NMC Horizon Report’s Open Project Submission Channel.
-There is no guarantee that NMC will publish your OER, and it will take a very professional product from your EMT to make the cut.

 We encourage EMTs to search out additional channels for their work.
 We also strongly encourage EMTs to seek out, and potentially involve in an active way, real-world protagonists of their emerging markets: any way that EMTs can ground their work in authentic reality is likely to be worthwhile.

 In short, EMTs will create an experiential learning resource, test-drive it with the cohort, then publish it for global use.